eclipse-kuksa/kuksa.cloud/kuksa.appstore/readMe.md

 This can be configured/disabled by data.sql file

 The property hawkbit.host in application.properties is set to localhost in the repository.
 It should be changed to the IP address of Hawkbit Update Server used.

+Default debug mode in application.properties is set to false.